Skip to main content

 A hypothesis implies less confidence than a tested positive statement.

-• Which of the following describes how the market system will promote progress?
+How does the market system promote progress?

 The market system promotes progress through positive incentives and factual increases in efficiency.